 Yes, it is completely safe to reheat this vegetable casserole in the microwave.
 You need to make sure that the internal temperature of the reheated casserole reaches 165° Fahrenheit.
 Otherwise, it won’t be safe to eat.

-While it is generally safe to reheat the casserole in the microwave, there are two things you need to be mindful of.
+While it is generally safe to reheat leftover green bean casserole in the microwave, there are two things you need to be mindful of.

 First, you need to make sure it was stored properly before you microwave it.
-Things like cooked green beans, milk, cheese, and cream can be contaminated if they’re left at room temperature.
+Things like cooked, canned green beans, milk, cheese, and cream can be contaminated if they’re left at room temperature.

 Not to mention, the USDA states that any perishable kept at temperatures between 40 and 140° Fahrenheit for over two hours is unsafe to consume.
-So make sure your casserole was properly refrigerated before reheating it.
+So make sure your casserole was properly refrigerated before you even think of trying to reheat green bean casserole.

 Second, be mindful of the steam.
 The creamy sauce and string beans in the casserole can lead to excessive steam buildup, which can heat the dish very quickly.
 So make sure there’s some way for the steam to escape.
 Plus, be careful when handling the hot dish.
 Use pot holders to make sure you don’t burn your hands.